 Back To You

-So these were the metrics that we get asked about the most.
+So these are the metrics we get asked about the most.

-I hope that this information will help you to better understand Ahrefs reports and make them more actionable.
+I hope that this article helps you better understand Ahrefs' reports and make them more actionable.

-And if you have any other questions about the numbers that you see in Ahrefs reports — feel free to ask them in comments and I’ll be happy to answer them.
+If you have any other questions about the numbers you see in Ahrefs, feel free to ask them in the comments and I’ll be happy to help you.